Stefano-Trinca/appform/README.md

 ## Example Usage

-Here is a simple example demonstrating how to use AppForm with Flutter_Bloc:
+Here is a simple example demonstrating how to use AppForm with Flutter_Bloc, with a Cubit controller:

 ```dart
 import 'package:appform/appform.dart';